Olga-valzhyna/Jekyll/index.md

 ---

 # Introduction
 You can use these links to find the original technical documentation.
+{% include 4.svg %}

+But I offer you to repeat a fascinating journey that we had during our classes of Technical communication technologies.

+Let's get it started!